pschnapp/FULE/doc/Usage.md

 Layouts are created at a high level using any of several _containers_.
 The outer-most container for your layout must be a `Window`; within the `Window` you can add your visual components and other containers.

-Most containers require configuration arguments suitable for their particular functions; `Window` must be provided:
+Most containers require configuration arguments suitable for their particular functions; `Window` must be provided with:
  - The dimensions of the GUI window that the layout will be displayed in
- - A function to create an (invisible) UI component that you should use to adjust the size of the `Layout` in response to changes in the GUI window's size -- a callback in other words
+ - A function to create an (invisible) UI component that you should use to adjust the size of the `Layout` in response to changes in the GUI window's size -- a callback, in other words

-For the requirements other containers have, consult their documentation on Hackage (not available yet).
+For the requirements other containers have, consult [their documentation on Hackage](https://hackage.haskell.org/package/FULE).
 For some working examples, see the [examples](../examples/) directory.

 Once your layout has been defined, you'll build it by passing the `Window` to one of the `layout` or `layoutM` functions[^1].
 The result of this will be a tuple of type `(Layout, [ComponentInfo k])`, where `k` is your component type.